Standard vs. Individual Software – and the Conversion Problem

 Planning is Everything

-Interview with Dirk Bingler – Spokesman of the Management Board of GUS Deutschland GmbH ERP systems have long been standard in medium-sized companies.
+Interview with Dirk Bingler – Spokesman of the Management Board of GUS ERP GmbH ERP systems have long been standard in medium-sized companies.
 Where do you see the reasons why the interaction of different ERP systems, for example those of customers and suppliers or those of subsidiaries and company’s headquarters, is still difficult and complex today?

 A key point is that many medium-sized companies operate their ERP systems on-premise in their source company network.
 Establishing a connection to other business partners is therefore costly and always involves security risks.Dirk Bingler